gchq/stroom-docs/HOWTOs/EventFeeds/CreateApacheHTTPDEventFeed.md

 A separate document will describe the method of automating the storage of normalised events for this feed.
 Further, we will not Decorate these events.
 Again, Event Decoration is described in another document.

+### Document Properties

-Author: John Doe \
+Author: John Doe <br/>
-Last Updated: 7 Mar 2020 \
+Last Updated: 7 Mar 2020 <br/>
 Recommended Additional Documentation:
 HOWTO - Enabling Processors for a Pipeline

 ## Event Log Source

 For this example, we will use logs from an Apache HTTPD Web server.
-In fact, the web server in front of Stroom.
+In fact, the web server in front of Stroom v5 and earlier.

 To get the optimal information from the Apache HTTPD access logs, we define our log format based on an extension of the BlackBox format.
 The format is described and defined below.
 This is an extract from a httpd configuration file (/etc/httpd/conf/httpd.conf)